HOME PAGE STRINGING ANTIQUE RACKETS HISTORY

 How Often Should I Re-String My Tennis Racket ?

-Replacing strings at the right time and at the correct tension will not only improve a player's performance but may also prevent elbow and shoulder problems.
+The problem has always been that the loss of tension-elasticity is so gradual that many players do not realise that their racket needs restringing.
+Replacing strings at the right time and at the correct tension will not only improve a player's performance but may also prevent wrist, elbow and shoulder problems.
+A broken synthetic string is a sign that you have not re-strung at the correct time.

 Buying Antique and Collectors Rackets

-The Best Rackets to Buy for Investments: These can be divided into 3 groups:
+The Best Rackets to Buy for Investments: These can be divided into 5 groups:

-2. Wood rackets produced between 1930 to 1980.
+4. Wood rackets produced between 1930 to 1980.
 Mass produced rackets hold little value although they interesting for collectors.
 The famous racket is the Dunlop Maxply that was played with at Wimbledon at one time more than any other racket.
 They were mass produced in such large quantities that only rackets that are new or in pristine condition could be considered as an investment.

 Dating: Many wood rackets are difficult to date precisely.
 Some rackets were manufactured and sold over a long period of time.
 The Dunlop Maxply Fort was manufactured almost unchanged from 1932 to 1985